arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes/README.md

 ![Azure Pipelines](./media/azure-pipelines.png)

 In every existing, new and future GitHub repositories; we use YAML as our primary build system.
-This was a major change across the Arcus organisation but was definately worth it!
+This was a major change across the Arcus organization but it was definitely worth it!

 By doing this, **managing our pipelines has become super easy**: